Suneel1508/MATH261A-project1/README.md

-# F1 Pace & Grid as Simple Predictors of Race Outcomes
+# F1 Pace & Grid as Simple Predictors of Race Outcomes (Math 261A — Project 1)

 **Author:** Suneel Chandra Vanamu
 **Course:** MATH 261A